 One downside of installing a leveling kit is that you may void your vehicle’s warranty.
 If it’s outside the warranty window, you don’t have to worry about this, but if you have a newer truck and something on it breaks, the dealer may be hesitant to do any repairs under warranty if you have modified the stock suspension.

 Another downside is that you may wear out suspension components faster.
 Trucks were designed by the manufacturer to operate in a certain way, and changing anything can increase wear and tear on your vehicle.
 When adjusting the front suspension, the wear is almost guaranteed to increase on ball joints.
 If you have a 4×4, then the front CV joints are likely to see additional stress, as well.
 The more you change the height of the suspension, the faster these things will wear out, so small changes (two inches or less) will not increase wear as quickly as large changes.

 Finally, you may see reduced gas mileage.
 If you are increasing the height of your truck, especially in the front, you will increase the amount of wind resistance.
 This is why race cars are as low to the ground as possible; more airflow under the car increases the amount of drag and increases fuel consumption.
 If you decide to lower your truck to level it, though, you will probably not reduce the gas mileage.

 Are leveling kits bad?
 Leveling kits, when made of quality components and installed correctly, will not damage your truck.
-They may, however, void your manufacturer warranty, increase suspension wear, and reduce gas mileage, but if you need to install a leveling kit for off-roading or for using a snowplow, you can rest assured that your truck won’t suffer any permanent damage from the leveling kit itself.
+If you need to install a leveling kit for off-roading or for using a snowplow, you can rest assured that your truck won’t suffer any permanent damage from the leveling kit itself.
+Modifying your truck may, however, void your manufacturer warranty, increase suspension wear, and reduce gas mileage.